johannes-mueller/harmonigilo/README.md

 ## Usage
-So far there's only the generic UI.
 There are the following controls

-* Pitch L / Pitch R (the two pitch shifts)
+* Pitch 1-6 (the pitch shifts)

-* Delay L / Delay R (the two delays)
+* Delay 1-6 (the delays)

-* Panner width (the stereo width 0 = no stereo; 1 = left/right strictly
-  seperated)

-* Dry/Wet (the blend with the original signal 0 = totally dry, 1 = only wet)
+* Pan 1-6 (the panning of the voices)

+* Gain 1-6 (the levels of the voices)

+* Dry Pan (the panning of the dry signal)

+* Dry Gain (the gain of the dry signal)

+Moreover each voice as well as the dry signal has a mute and solo button.

 ## Todo

 * Test'n'Debug

+* Make the GUI look nicer

 * Make it run on Windows and Mac (I probably won't do it, so PRs welcome)

 * Switch to *wafscript*.
 Or stay with *make*?
 Don't know.

+* Write more docs

 ## What does the name mean?

 It's Esperanto.
 You can probably guess what it means.
+Maybe it should be named "korusigilo".